Operator learning meets inverse problems: A probabilistic perspective: Learning prior distributions and regularizers

 The $1$-Lipschitz constraint $\Lip(D_\vartheta)\leq 1$ can be enforced using a gradient penalty or weight clipping \cite{gouk2021regularisation}.
 The Wasserstein GAN tends to exhibit improved stability.
 The expectations in the preceding displays \eqref{eqn:gan} and \eqref{eqn:wgan} are replaced by empirical averages during training in practice.
 After training, the generator $\sfT_\theta$ induces a prior that approximates $\mu_{\mathrm{data}}$.

+Recent work has extended GANs to infinite-dimensional setups.
+In~\cite{rahman2022generative}, Wasserstein GANs were extended to function spaces through the \emph{Generative Adversarial Neural Operator} (GANO), in which the generator and discriminators are formulated as neural mappings~\cite{huang2025operator}: the generator acts as a VtF map producing samples $u \in \cU$, while the discriminator serves as a FtV map evaluating functions to scalar scores.
+Training uses a Wasserstein-$1$ objective with a discretization-invariant Lipschitz constraint.
+A complementary theoretical framework for adversarial learning on infinite-dimensional Banach spaces was provided in~\cite{asatryan2023convenient}, showing convergence of the JS divergence under smoothness and positivity assumptions on the relevant Radon--Nikodym derivatives.
+A related work on Wasserstein GANs in Banach space is \cite{adler2018banach}.

 \paragraph*{Explicit prior or score learning} Finally, some methods seek to learn an explicit, parametrized regularization functional $R_\theta\colon\cU\to\R $ that approximates the negative log prior density from \eqref{eq:MAP2}.
-In approaches based on maximum likelihood estimation, one fits a model of the form
+Models of this type are often referred to as \emph{energy-based models} (EBMs), since they represent probability measures through an unnormalized energy function: